lightstep/cloud-native-observability/02 - customers-and-engineers.md

 has a cost in terms of emitted telemetry.

 ### Transaction Telemetry

+> COMMENT: In general I think this is a really good chapter and a good framing
+> to on-ramping readers into our vision of observability.
+I suggest deferring
+> all descriptions of telemetry types till a later chapter, so that we can get
+> the high level concepts of transactions and resources - and the complex,
+> shitty ways in which they interact - firmly implanted into the readers head.
+> All of the telemetry details break up the flow between describing
+> transactions and resources, and dump a lot of concepts on the reader.
+We
+> should save them until after we define "telemetry" in the next chapter.

 Nothing in life is free, as they say, and telemetry data can be quite costly.
 There's a fundamental tension in transaction observability; you want to generate